Zimbabwe Professional Hunters

 Hunters should be hunting for mature male specimens only and must accept the judgement of their Professional hunter when it comes to animal quality.
 Not every specimen encountered will be of harvest quality and one should be prepared for this possibility.
 A hunting safari is intended to provide the best opportunity to harvest top quality animals in a lawful, fair and sportsman like manner.

 It is our strongest recommendation that any hunter seeking to hunt in Zimbabwe, and Africa as a whole, must hunt with a paid up member of the Zimbabwe Professional Hunters and Guides Association or recognised representative association.
-Thereby assuring he is hunting with an ethically motivated professional and has subsequent follow up channels for any issues he may encounter on safari and after.
+Thereby assuring they are hunting with an ethically motivated professional and has subsequent follow up channels for any issues they may encounter on safari and after.
 There are always rogue elements in any industry and the safari industry is no different.
 Please do your research and back checks to validate any operator and Guide.